deepak1998nitsikkim/Analysis-of-IRIS-Dataset/README.md

-In this project, we identify the accuracy of the flower IRIS dataset on train with Decision Tree Model
+In this project, we identify the accuracy of the flower IRIS dataset on train with Decision Tree Classifier